ganto/aws-cloudformation-vpc/README.md

 ### Setup, Update, Removal

-Create a new bastion host based on the CloudFormation template and the properties from the `bastion-ec2-parameters.json` JSON file (adjust them if necessary).
+Create a new bastion host based on the CloudFormation template and the parameters according to your environment.
+Obviously they need to be adjusted.
 The default AMI is a Fedora 33 cloud image of the 'eu-west-1' AWS region:
 ```
 aws cloudformation create-stack --stack-name Bastion-Host \
-  --template-body file://bastion-ec2.yaml --parameters file://bastion-ec2--parameters.json
+  --template-body file://bastion-ec2.yaml --parameters \
+  ParameterKey=EC2UserData,ParameterValue=$(base64 -w0 bastion-ec2-userdata.sh)
+  ParameterKey=KeyPairName,ParameterValue=ganto@aws \
+  ParameterKey=PublicSubnetID,ParameterValue=subnet-042f435bc027926e9 \
+  ParameterKey=VPCID,ParameterValue=vpc-04074aaf791f3caf6 \
 ```
 After the instances has been provisioned it can be accessed via `ssh -l fedora <ip-address>`